 - Spirulina, or blue-green algae, may treat some anemias.
 Dose is 1 heaping teaspoon per day.
 If you take medications to suppress your immune system, ask your doctor before taking spirulina.

-- Alfalfa (Medicago sativa), dandelion (Taraxacum officinale) root or leaf, burdock (Arctium lappa), and yellowdock (Rumex crispus) have traditionally been used to fortify and cleanse the blood.
+- Alfalfa (Medicago sativa), dandelion (Taraxacum officinale) root or leaf, burdock ((Arctium lappa), and yellowdock (Rumex crispus): have traditionally been used to fortify and cleanse the blood.
 For mild cases of anemia, they may help bring levels of hemoglobin into normal range.
-Dosage is 1 tablespoon per cup of water.
 Simmer roots for 20 minutes and leaves for 5 minutes.
 You may use a single herb, or a combination of these four herbs.
-These herbs may interact with several medications, including warfarin (Coumadin), lithium, and digoxin, among others.
+These herbs may interact with several medications, including warfarin (Coumadin), and other blood-thinning medications, as well as lithium, and digoxin, among others.

-- Gentian (Gentiana lutea) is often used in Europe to treat anemia by stimulating the digestive system to more easily absorb iron and other nutrients.
+- Gentian (Gentiana lutea): is often used in Europe to treat anemia by stimulating the digestive system to more easily absorb iron and other nutrients.
 Chinese herbalists do not use gentian if someone has chronic pain or frequent urination.
-Add 1 teaspoon powdered dried rhizome to 3 cups of water.
-Take 1 tablespoon about 30 minutes before eating.
 Gentian may lower blood pressure, so be careful if you already take medication for high blood pressure.
 Taking gentian could cause your blood pressure to drop too low.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of anemia based on their knowledge and experience.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type, which is your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.